Involutions of Azumaya algebras: Topology and Classifying Spaces

 When $n$ is odd, the argument is much the same, but only $B \PO_n $ occurs. \end{proof}

-\begin{remark} By Theorem \ref{TH:types-for-schemes}, we know that there are two coarse types of involution on Azumaya algebras over connected topological spaces with trivial action, the symplectic and orthogonal.
-By means of Examples \ref{ex:symplectic} and \ref{ex:orthogonal}, we know that the orthogonal and symplectic algebras with involution are equivalent to principal bundles for the groups $\PO_n$ and $\PSp_n$, the latter when $n$ is even.
+\begin{remark} By Theorem \ref{TH:types-for-schemes}, we know that there are two types of involutions on Azumaya algebras over connected topological spaces with trivial action, the symplectic and orthogonal.
+By means of Examples \ref{ex:symplectic} and \ref{ex:orthogonal}, we know that the orthogonal and symplectic Azumaya algebras with involution are equivalent to principal bundles for the groups $\PO_n$ and $\PSp_n$, the latter when $n$ is even.
 Proposition \ref{pr:trivialActionTopology} has recovered these observations via equivariant homotopy theory. \end{remark}